-Using our Buying Pages (a Lulus Local Food site), you shop online with us any time between Friday at noon to Sunday at 6 PM.
+Using our Buying Pages (a Lulus Local Food site), you shop online with us between Friday and Sunday.
 You pay for your order online and then pick it up on the following Thursday afternoon at one of our Richmond area pickup locations.

 Orders are delivered fresh, straight from the farms on Thursdays.
 Our producers share in the delivery process and we rely on volunteers to sort the orders at the pickup locations.
 This cooperative system allows us to keep delivery costs down to a minimum meaning more money goes back to the producers.